Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Introduction

 \subsection{What are the main difficulties in Bayesian fixed-domain asymptotics?}

-Theoretically, the increasingly stronger spatial dependence among the observed data $X_n$ in fixed-domain asymptotics leads to a lack of consistent estimation for the covariance parameters $(\sigma^2,\alpha)$ (\citet{Zhang04}) and therefore poses significant challenges to theory development.
-When the dimension of sampling points $d=1,2,3$, a well known fixed-domain asymptotics result \citet{Zhang04} says that it is only possible to consistently estimate the microergodic parameter $\theta=\sigma^2\alpha^{2\nu}$ in an isotropic Mat\'ern covariance function, but not the individual variance parameter $\sigma^2$ and the range parameter $\alpha$; see page 163 of \citet{Stein99a} for a general definition of microergodic parameter.
+Theoretically, the increasingly stronger spatial dependence among the observed data $Y_n$ in fixed-domain asymptotics leads to a lack of consistent estimation for the covariance parameters $(\sigma^2,\alpha)$ (\citet{Zhang04}) and therefore poses significant challenges to theory development.
+When the dimension of sampling points $d=1,2,3$, a well known fixed-domain asymptotics result \citet{Zhang04} says that it is only possible to consistently estimate the \textit{microergodic parameter} $\theta=\sigma^2\alpha^{2\nu}$ in an isotropic Mat\'ern covariance function, but not the individual variance parameter $\sigma^2$ and the range parameter $\alpha$.
+The microergodic parameter is defined to be the parameter that uniquely determines the Gaussian measure induced by a Gaussian process, such that different values of microergodic parameter will lead to mutually orthogonal Gaussian measures; see Section 6.2 of \citet{Stein99a} for a detailed explanation on this definition.
 On the other hand, both the variance and range parameters $(\sigma^2,\alpha)$ can be consistently estimated if $d\geq 5$, with the case of $d=4$ still open (\citet{And10}).
-However, the cases with $d=1,2,3$ are of primary interest in spatial and spatiotemporal applications.
+Nevertheless, the cases with $d=1,2,3$ are of primary interest in spatial and spatiotemporal applications and will be our main focus.